 All of them are made from Pyca, the aforementioned ultra-premium, high stretch fabric born from a tri-blend of materials: cotton, polyester, and rayon.
 This combination offers wrinkle protection, color retention and long-term softness.
 (One won’t crease if you crumple it in your bag; fade if you wash it; or pill if you wear it often.)
-Plus, I found, through our few weeks of testing, our T-shirts retained their shape, even when we stretched them while exercising.
+Plus, I found, through a few weeks of testing, the T-shirts retained their shape, even when stretching them while exercising.

 The Athletes’ Approval

 Cuts has certainly caught on with athletes: NBA players Kevin Durant, Giannis Antetokounmp and Damian Lilliard have been seen sporting the brand’s designs.
 So too have NFL stars Patrick Mahomes and Rob Gronkowski.
 They rely on Cuts’ high performance apparel for the in-between moments: lunch between practice, the interviews after and errands—yes, they run them, too!